markoravnice25/GA-Project-2-PokeDex/README.md

 ![Pokémon home page](https://user-images.githubusercontent.com/101732786/168438276-3269a585-c4f5-4021-85a2-a3375a95c969.png)

-The index (PokemonIndex.js) page was fairly simple in design also, as we used the Bootstrap components <Container /> and <Row /> to create the  rows of Pokémon to be displayed.
+The index (PokemonIndex.js) page was fairly simple in design also, as we used the Bootstrap components <Container /> and <Row /> to create seemingly endless rows of 6 Pokémon per row.

 We created handleFilter() and handleSearch() functions to allow the user to seacrh for a Pokémon.

-We used a useEffect() and an async function to fetch data from the public API, and then update the state of our 'pokemons' array.
+We used a useEffect() and an axios requests to fetch data from the public API, and then update the state of our 'pokemons' array.

 ![Pokémon Index page](https://user-images.githubusercontent.com/101732786/168439030-1d33530c-f7ae-4bd9-a55a-6bc9e6c79bc0.png)